 With most couples, I do "normal" couple counselling.

-But if one of you is considering divorce, you may not feel able to make the emotional investment in counselling together.
+But if one of you is considering divorce, you may not want to commit to counselling together.
 I understand that.
 I have a short-term approach designed specifically for this.
 (It's called Discernment Counselling.)
 It’s a chance to slow down, take a breath, and look at your options.
-It's for when one person is not sure that the pain of talking deeply about things is worth it.
+It's for when one person is not sure that the pain of talking deeply about things is worth it, and is reluctant to start counselling.

 I can help each consider whether to try to restore your marriage to health, or move toward divorce, or take a pause and decide later.
-Those are basically the three most common possibilities.
 The goal is for you to gain clarity and confidence about a direction, based on a deeper understanding of your relationship and its possibilities for the future.
-To me each of those three possibilities is valid.
+It's not the goal at this stage to fix the relationship.

 The goal at this stage is not to solve your relationship problems, but just to assess if they are potentially solvable.
 You will each be treated with compassion and respect no matter how you are feeling about your marriage at the moment.
 No bad guys and good guys.
 We will try to understand what is happening, so that a choice can be made.